Dorothy Ray Healey: Death

-Healey died of respiratory failure and pneumonia at age 91 at the Hebrew Home of Greater Washington in Rockville, Maryland.
+Healey died of respiratory failure and pneumonia at age 91 on August 6, 2006 at the Hebrew Home of Greater Washington in Rockville, Maryland.

 Legacy

 Healey's extensive collection of papers and other material on the CPUSA is archived at the California State University, Long Beach library.
 Healey is featured in two documentaries, Seeing Red (1983) and Dorothy Healey: An American Red (1984).